Last Updated on January 16, 2026

 About 20% of forklift accidents involve pedestrians, but these incidents account for 36% of forklift-related deaths.
 Pedestrian-related cases happen when forklifts collide with workers on foot.

-• Lack of proper warning systems or backup alarms.
+• Lack of proper warning systems such as horns, lights, or backup alarms

 Everyone in a workplace with forklifts deserves protection from these dangerous collisions.